cd-sigma/voting/README.md

 # Voting Repository

-Welcome to the repository!
+Welcome to the voting repository!
 This project is organized into two main directories:

+1. `solidity`
+2. `frontend`

+Each of these directories has its own purpose and structure, which is detailed in the respective README files of each directory.

 ## Directory Structure